siam1234-Brand/GRAPHICS-PROJECT./README.md

 🌟 Created with passion by

+Group 06
-Team 06 — AIUB Computer Graphics Project
+Computer Graphics [I]
+Summer 2024-25